Scalable Adversarial Attack Algorithms on Influence Maximization: Efficient Algorithms for AdvIM

 Given a set $U$ partitioned into disjoint sets $U_1, \dots, U_n$ and $\mathcal{I}=\{X\subseteq U\colon |X\cap U_i|\le k_i, \forall i\in[n]\}$, $(U,\mathcal{I})$ is called a {\em partition matroid}.
 Thus, the node and edge space $\cA$ with the constraint of AdvIM, namely $(\cA, \{A\colon|A_N|\le q_N,|A_E|\le q_E\})$, is a partition matroid.
 This indicates that AdvIM is an instance of submodular maximization under partition matroid, which can be solved by a greedy algorithm with $1/2$-approximation guarantee \cite{fisher1978analysis}.
 Using this result, we can obtain the result for our \alg{\AAIMM} algorithm.

 \begin{restatable}{theorem}{theoremimm} For every $\varepsilon > 0$ and $\ell > 0$, with probability at least $1-\frac{1}{n^\ell}$, the output $A^o$ of the \alg{\AAIMM} algorithm framework satisfies $\rho_S(A^o) \geq \left(\frac{1}{2} - \varepsilon\right) \rho_S(A^*)$.
-In this case, the expected running time for \alg{\AAIMM} is $O\left( \frac{(q_N\log{n^-}+q_E\log{m}+\ell\log{n^-})\cdot \sigma^-(S)}{\OPT\cdot \varepsilon^2} \cdot \ERPN \right)$, where $\ERPN$ is the mean time of generating a VRR path. \end{restatable} Theorem~\ref{thm:imm} summarizes the theoretical guarantee of the approximation ratio and the running time of our algorithm framework \alg{\AAIMM}.
+In this case, the expected running time for \alg{\AAIMM} is $O\left( \frac{(q_N\log{n^-}+q_E\log{m}+\ell\log{n^-})\cdot \sigma^-(S)}{\OPT\cdot \varepsilon^2} \cdot \ERPN \right)$, where $\ERPN$ is the mean time of generating a VRR path. \end{restatable} \begin{proof} Following \cite{fisher1978analysis}, our $\NodeEdgeSelection$ procedure finds an attack set that covers at least $1/2$ of all the VRR paths generated.
+Then following the standard analysis of IMM, our \alg{\AAIMM} algorithm provides $1/2-\varepsilon$ approximation with probability at least $1-\frac{1}{n^\ell}$.
+The expected running time follows Lemma~\ref{lem:sampling}. \end{proof} Theorem~\ref{thm:imm} summarizes the theoretical guarantee of the approximation ratio and the running time of our algorithm framework \alg{\AAIMM}.
 Because we are attacking both nodes and edges with separate budgets, our approximation guarantee is $1/2 - \varepsilon$.
 If we only attack nodes (i.e. $q_E=0$) or only attack edges (i.e. $q_N=0$), then we could achieve the approximation ratio of $1-1/e-\varepsilon$.
 The running time result includes $\OPT$.
-Although $\OPT$ cannot be obtained in general, it still provides the precise idea on the running time, and is useful to compare different implementations.
+Although $\OPT$ cannot be obtained in general, it still provides a precise idea on the running time, and is useful to compare different implementations.
 In the next section, we will discuss concrete implementations of the VRR path sampling method, and in some cases we will fully realize the time complexity.